-To determine the most livable places for people with disabilities, WalletHub’s analysts compared the 150 most populated cities across three key dimensions: 1) Economy, 2) Quality of Life and 3) Health Care.
+To determine the most livable places for people with disabilities, WalletHub compared 182 cities — including the 150 most populated U.S. cities, plus at least two of the most populated cities in each state — across three key dimensions: 1) Economy, 2) Quality of Life and 3) Health Care.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the cities in our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the “city proper” in each case and excluded cities in the surrounding metro area.

 Economy – Points: 33.33

-- Share of Persons with Disabilities Living Below Poverty Level: Double Weight (~6.06 Points)
+- Share of Persons with Disabilities Living in Poverty: Double Weight (~5.80 Points)